Virginia Strom-Martin

 Virginia Strom-Martin (born March 29, 1948) served in the California state Assembly from 1996 until she was termed out in 2002.
 She has been a member of the Unemployment Insurance Appeals Board since February 5, 2003.
 She was appointed by former Assembly Speaker Herb Wesson.

 Legislative career

-During her three terms, Ms. Strom-Martin chaired the following the Assembly Education Committee; the Joint Legislative Committee on Fisheries and Aquaculture; the Select Committee on Rural Economic Development; and Budget Subcommittee 3, Resources.
+During her three terms, Strom-Martin chaired the following the Assembly Education Committee; the Joint Legislative Committee on Fisheries and Aquaculture; the Select Committee on Rural Economic Development; and Budget Subcommittee 3, Resources.
 In addition, she was Vice Chair of the Joint Committee to Develop a Master Plan for Education, Kindergarten-Higher Education, and Vice Chair of the School Bond Conference Committee.
 During 2001, she also chaired the Legislative Women's Caucus.
 During her legislative service, she was a member of numerous committees, task forces, and caucuses.

 Recognition

 The California Society of Pediatric Dentists recognized Strom-Martin for her outstanding contributions and service to the children of California in 2001 and the Primary Care Association recognized her for her efforts on behalf of rural health clinics.
 In 2000 she received the PAWPAC award, which recognized her work on behalf of animals.

 In 1999, Strom-Martin was given the Land Conservation Achievement Award by the prestigious Trust for Public Land.
 She was honored with the Upstream Swimmer Award (for environmental service in the face of adversity) from the Sonoma County Conservation Action and was honored by the Sonoma County Environmental Council and the Friends of the Russian River for fisheries advocacy.

 The Town Council of Fairfax honored her in the fall of 2002 for her stellar legislative record on the environment and human and civil rights issues.